Blazor Checkbox Overview

 [!WARNING] The

-component doesn't work with the standard<form>
+IgbCheckboxcomponent doesn't work with the standard<form>element.
+UseForminstead.

 Examples